amaelahmed/project-ipspoofxattack/README.md

 Project IPSpoofX Attack

+NOTE: THIS IS AN EXTREMELY DANGEROUS TOOL,USE IT IN YOUR OWN LAB!

 A terminal-based tool for demonstrating IP spoofing techniques and accessing unauthorized network traffic.
 Built for use in controlled environments such as cybersecurity workshops or network defense training labs.

 ⚠️ Legal Use Only